Towards the dual motivic Steenrod algebra in positive characteristic: Reduction to smoothness of Eilenberg--MacLane spectra

 \subsection{Reduction to Eilenberg--MacLane spaces}

-One approach using Proposition~\ref{pr:ReduceLisse} would be to find sufficient conditions on motivic Eilenberg--MacLane \emph{spaces} to guarantee that $H\F_p$ is lisse.
+One approach using Proposition~\ref{pr:ReduceLisse} would be to find sufficient conditions on motivic Eilenberg--MacLane \emph{spaces} to guarantee that $\MM\F_p$ is lisse.
 Let us collect a few observations about lisse objects in $\SH(S)$.

-\begin{lem} \begin{enumerate} \item If $X$ is a smooth and proper $S$-scheme, viewed as a motivic space over $S$, then its $\PP^1$-suspension spectrum $\Si^{\infty} X_+$ is dualizable in $\SH(S)$, in particular lisse. \item The property of being lisse in $\SH(S)$ is closed under homotopy colimits. \item The property of a motivic space $X$ over $S$ that ``its $\PP^1$-suspension spectrum $\Si^{\infty} X_+$ is lisse in $\SH(S)$'' is closed under homotopy colimits. \end{enumerate} \end{lem}
+\begin{lemma} \begin{enumerate} \item If $X$ is a smooth and proper $S$-scheme, viewed as a motivic space over $S$, then its $\PP^1$-suspension spectrum $\Si^{\infty} X_+$ is dualizable in $\SH(S)$, in particular lisse. \item The property of being lisse in $\SH(S)$ is closed under homotopy colimits. \item The property of a motivic space $X$ over $S$ that ``its $\PP^1$-suspension spectrum $\Si^{\infty} X_+$ is lisse in $\SH(S)$'' is closed under homotopy colimits. \end{enumerate} \end{lemma}

 \begin{proof} For (\ref*{item:SmoothProj}), see \cite{Hoyois17}*{Corollary~6.13} or \cite{Hu05}*{Appendix~A}.
 For (\ref*{item:Hocolim}), a localizing subcategory is closed under homotopy colimits.
 For (\ref*{item:Suspension}), both the disjoint basepoint functor $(-)_+ \colon \Spc(S) \to \Spc(S)_*$ and suspension spectrum functor $(-)_+ \colon \Spc(S)_* \to \Spt(S)$ preserve homotopy colimits. \end{proof}